Arizona Earth Day Celebration

 An observatory with a white domed roof sitting in a grassy landscape with the sun setting on the horizon.Star Party

-See the stars at Homolovi State Park will also host a Star Party on April 27!
+See the stars at Homolovi State Park on Saturday, April 19!
 This event will offer stargazers an opportunity to see deep-sky objects like nebulas, distant stars, and even galaxies through the Winslow Homolovi Observatory's 14" telescope and television monitors.
 The program is presented in partnership with the Little Colorado River Valley Astronomy Club.

 Learn More